Honda Logo

 Is the Honda logo a good car?

 A passenger car is considered a good vehicle.
 In a 2001 survey, consumers felt it deserved the top spot.
-This shows the car met users’ performance, reliability, and overall satisfaction expectations.
+This shows the car meets users’ expectations for performance, reliability, and overall satisfaction.

-Despite the high praise from consumers, sales were not very high.
+Despite strong consumer praise, sales were low.
 Market competition, consumer preferences, or marketing strategies could affect sales.
 The car’s quality and appeal were evident from the reviews, and it was highly respected by those who owned or tested it.

 What was the first Honda logo?